tlklan/tlklan-git/README.md

 ## Setting up a development environment

 * Clone the repository
-* Place a complete database dump (preferably with DROP DATABASE IF EXISTS and DROP TABLE IF EXISTS statements) in `provisioning/sql/database.sql`
+* Place a complete database dump in `provisioning/sql/database.sql`, ask someone if you don't have one
 * Run `vagrant up`
 * Run `vagrant ssh`, then `cd /vagrant`
 * Run `composer install`